hashicorp/terraform-provider-aws/website/docs/r/codebuild_project.html.markdown

 * `location` - (Optional) Location of the source code from git or s3.
 * `report_build_status` - (Optional) Whether to report the status of a build's start and finish to your source provider.
 This option is only valid when the `type` is `BITBUCKET` or `GITHUB`.
 * `type` - (Required) Type of repository that contains the source code to be built.
 Valid values: `CODECOMMIT`, `CODEPIPELINE`, `GITHUB`, `GITHUB_ENTERPRISE`, `BITBUCKET`, `S3`, `NO_SOURCE`.

+`file_system_locations` supports the following:

+See [ProjectFileSystemLocation](https://docs.aws.amazon.com/codebuild/latest/APIReference/API_ProjectFileSystemLocation.html) for more details of the fields.

+* `identifier` - (Optional) The name used to access a file system created by Amazon EFS.
+CodeBuild creates an environment variable by appending the identifier in all capital letters to CODEBUILD\_.
+For example, if you specify my-efs for identifier, a new environment variable is create named CODEBUILD_MY-EFS.
+* `location` - (Optional) A string that specifies the location of the file system created by Amazon EFS.
+Its format is `efs-dns-name:/directory-path`.
+* `mount_options` - (Optional) The mount options for a file system created by AWS EFS.
+* `mount_point` - (Optional) The location in the container where you mount the file system.
+* `type` - (Optional) The type of the file system.
+The one supported type is `EFS`.

 #### source: auth